dmbarbour/wikilon/docs/ABCRT.md

 I'd like to get Wikilon runtime working ASAP.
 API development must be balanced with time to a usable partial solution.

+The first big problem is IO.
+I have this context.
+I need to inject data into it, and extract data out from it.
+One option, perhaps, is to focus on streaming bytecode.
+We can inject a stream of bytecode, apply it, and extract data as another stream (via quotation of a block).
+But I have some doubts about this approach... mostly, it seems difficult to use the data meaningfully without processing it again - this time outside of the context, which largely defeats the purpose...

+My other option is to enable entry for common data types: integers, lists, texts, pairs, etc..
+And also fast extraction of them.

+### Time Quotas

+I'm thinking a good way to model time quotas is based on allocations, in particular nursery allocations.
+Each GC of the nursery could act as a unit of time (or perhaps one unit per megabyte).

+I have a couple options for time quotas.
+One is to explicitly model computations,

 ### Context and Environment Management

 Ability to create an environment and multiple contexts, and interact with them.
 Also, a simple API for persistent data is important - e.g. a key-value database with atomic transactions will do nicely.